Why Do People Not Like Me?

 4. You’re You

 Sometimes there’s no reason someone does not like you other than the fact they do not like you.
 They cannot pinpoint the reason.
 This is the same reason some people heat up a room with chemistry while others will not get along at all.
 It’s all about different personalities.
 Sometimes opposites attract while other times opposites cannot be in the same room.
-If someone doesn’t like you for any real reason, that’s they’re issue.
+If someone doesn’t like you for any real reason, that’s their issue.
 In this case, be yourself, move along and just accept it.
+Some people like you and some don’t.

 5. You’re Too Needy